A Method to Assess and Argue for Practical Significance in Software Engineering: Connecting Statistical Significance with Practical Significance

 \section{Connecting Statistical Significance with Practical Significance}

-Practical significance is assessed on top of a statistical model that summarizes the data and its variability.
-Therefore, we first analyze a previously published study on testing practices~\cite{AfzalGITAB2015et}, following the first four steps in Fig.~\ref{fig:our_approach}.
+Statistical significance in itself does not imply that an effect has practical value or utility.
+Rather, practical significance is assessed on top of a statistical model that summarizes the data and its variability.
+As a concrete case, to show how such an analysis can be performed, we first analyze a previously published study on testing practices~\cite{AfzalGITAB2015et}, following the first four steps in Fig.~\ref{fig:our_approach}.
+Below, we provide further details on this case study, its statistical modeling and significance, as well as noting differences between different statistical approaches.